Edge effect on the current-temperature characteristic of thermionic cathodes

 In our model the softening of the knee also depends on the size of the emitting area.
-In particular, the smaller the active region is, the smoother the transition from the source-limited to space-charge-limited regime is, Fig.\ \ref{fig:Miram_L}(a).
-For a square of edge length $L$ the ratio between its perimeter length and area equals $4/L$.
+In particular, the smaller the active region is, the smoother the transition from the source-limited regime to the space-charge-limited regime is [Fig.\ \ref{fig:Miram_L}(a)].
+For a square of edge length $L$ the ratio between its perimeter length and area is $4/L$.
 This ratio increases as the edge length decreases, which implies an increased relative contribution from the edge on the emission from smaller emitters.
 In Figs.\ \ref{fig:Miram_L}(b) and\ \ref{fig:Miram_L}(c) we compare the partial currents obtained from the internal and frame regions, respectively.
-In all the cases the area of the frame constitutes $21\%$ of the emitter area while the internal part $79\%$.
-The shape of the curve representing the current originating from the central region does not depend on the edge length which is not surprising if we keep in mind that the space-charge emission limit at any point is primarily due to the electrons in greatest proximity to that point.
-Thus due to local homogeneity of emission, the temperature-current curve for the interior resembles more that of an infinite emitter of uniform work function.
+In all cases the area of the frame constitutes $21\%$ of the emitter area, while the internal part represents $79\%$.
+The shape of the curve representing the current originating from the central region does not depend on the edge length which is not surprising if we keep in mind that the space-charge emission limit at any point is primarily due to the electrons closest to that point.
+Thus, because of local homogeneity of emission, the $I$-$T$ curve for the interior resembles more that of an infinite emitter of uniform work function.
 At the emitter edge two things influence the space-charge limit.
-First, the emission outside of the edge region decreases the space-charge to one side and allows for a higher current density in the edge region under space-charge limited conditions.
-Second, the absence of space-charge outside the edge region allows electrons emitted from the edge to expand outward, further accommodating more current from the edge.
-This results in a much softer transition in the current-temperature curve for the frame area.
+First, the emission outside the edge region decreases the space charge to one side and allows a higher current density in the edge region under space-charge-limited conditions.
+Second, the absence of space charge outside the edge region allows electrons emitted from the edge to expand outward, further accommodating more current from the edge.
+This results in a much-softer transition in the $I$-$T$ curve for the frame area.